gpufit/Gpufit/docs/bindings.rst

 fit) as well as constraint types (for all parameters including fixed parameters) that can take a value of ConstraintType (FREE, LOWER, UPPER or LOWER_UPPER) in order to either do not enforce the constraints for a parameter or enforce them only at the lower or upper or both bounds.

-The following code block demonstrates how the sigma of a 2D Gaussian peak can be constrained to the interval [2.9, 3.1] and the background to non-negative values.
+The following code block demonstrates how the sigma of a 2D Gaussian peak can be constrained to the interval [2.9, 3.1] and the background and amplitude to non-negative values.

 .. code-block:: matlab